inference-labs-inc/dsperse/docs/JSTPROVE_BACKEND.md

 ## Notes

-- JSTprove uses CLI-only interface (no Python package import)
+- JSTprove uses a CLI interface (no Python package import)
 - Fallback logic ensures compilation continues even if preferred backend fails
-- Metadata tracks which backend was used for each slice
+- Metadata tracks which backend was used for each slice and which backend produced the witness at runtime
+- Proving and verifying use the witness backend automatically (JSTprove does not require pk/vk; EZKL requires `pk.key` for proving and `vk.key` for verifying, plus `settings.json` when available)
 - All changes maintain backward compatibility with existing EZKL workflows